dm4th/personal-website/info/projects/personal-website.md

 #### Description
 The really powerful part about LLMs in my opinion is that they deal with text.
 For hundred, even thousands of years text has been the primary interface for people to share information more broadly than a conversation.
 With great power comes great responsibility though, and without a ton of written text to prompt and pull into an LLM the tool can become unwieldy quite quickly.
 So I spent a good 50% of the week and half I took to focus on and build this project just writing text about myself to pull from.
 I naturally used GPT4 to generate longer versions of what I wrote to include as much context as possible.

 After finally writing a sufficient amount of text, the next step was building a script that would read my text and split it up into logical chunks to to referenced later.
 For instance, the current chunk you're reading starts at the header text “Generating Content and Storing Embeddings" and will end at the next section header.
-The script loops over every markdown file in the gray drop downs in the header above, chunks it, and embeds the words using the OpenAI ada-002 embedding algorithm.
+The script loops over every markdown file in the gray drop downs in the header above, chunks it, and embeds the words using the OpenAI API (specifically the OpenAI ada-002 embedding algorithm).
 I then write that section of text along with the embedding and some extra metadata about the text (like how to link to it in later prompts) to my Supabase backend.
 We'll get into why I have to embed the text in a later section.
 If you're curious about what embeddings are, [here is a great overview](https://towardsdatascience.com/neural-network-embeddings-explained-4d028e6f0526)
 .